Multi-scale analysis of minimizers for a second order regularization of the Perona-Malik functional: Introduction

-The aim of this paper is to describe the structure of minimizers at finer scales, in order to reveal the exact structure of the horizontal and vertical parts of each step of the staircase and to justify rigorously the right picture in Figure~\ref{figure:multi-scale}.
+The aim of this paper is to describe the structure of minimizers at finer scales.
+To this end, we examine separately the vertical and the horizontal parts of each step. \begin{itemize}

-We achive this through our two main results. \begin{itemize} \item In the first main result we consider a family of points $\{x_\ep\}$ such that the functions in (\ref{defn:BU-uep}) converge to a staircase with a jump in the origin and we show that, if we rescale them horizontally by a factor $\ep^2$, then they converge in a very strong sense to the unique cubic polynomial which interpolates in a $C^1$ way the two horizontal steps of the staircase in a neighborhood of the origin whose length depends on the height of the jump, which in turn depends on $f'(x_0)$ (see the first statement in Theorem~\ref{thm:spm-bu-high}).

-\item In the second main result we show that the derivatives of the functions in (\ref{defn:BU-uep}) are of order $\omep^2$ in every interval that is contained in an horizontal steps of the limit staircase.
-This means that minimizers are indeed flat in the horizontal regions. \end{itemize}